 - Food: £2,250

 Total: £9,650-£11,600 per year

 * General expenses may include: social and leisure activities, telephone calls, laundry and clothing

-If your partner or your family will be joining you at the University you must also consider expenses such as the additional costs of accommodation, food or childcare.
+If your partner or your family are going to be joining you at the University, you must also consider expenses such as the additional costs of accommodation, food or childcare.